 The chicken in Kung Pao chicken is fried until crisp whereas, in the Hunan recipe, it is just sautéed.

 To make a saucy version of this, mix 1 tsp cornflour in ½ cup chicken broth and add it at the end of cooking.
 Cook for another 2-3 minutes and serve.

 If you want the chicken to have a crispy texture in Hunan chicken, just coat it with cornstarch and pan fry the same until it turns golden brown and a little crispy on the outside.
 Once done, mix the pan-fried chicken with veggies and sauce to make Hunan Chicken.

 Pro Tips By Neha

-You can adjust the amount of spiciness in the dish by increasing the quantity of chilli paste.
+You can adjust the amount of spiciness in the dish by increasing the quantity of chili paste.

-I like to add chicken without pan frying, but if you need crispy texture, coat the chicken and pan fry before mixing with other ingredients.
+I like to add chicken without pan-frying, but if you need a crispy texture, coat the chicken with cornstarch and pan fry before mixing with other ingredients.

 You can add as many veggies as you want.
-Just make sure the vegetables complements the chicken as well as the sauce.
+Just make sure the vegetables complement the chicken as well as the sauce.